How Machine Learning Powers Data-Driven Attribution in Google Ads and GA4

 How do you measure the true impact of every touchpoint in a complex customer journey?
+This article explains how ML-driven attribution works in Google’s ecosystem, what it can and cannot measure, and how to apply it safely.

 Many businesses still rely on outdated attribution models that give credit to only one interaction.
 This creates a distorted view of what actually drives conversions.